PIShield: Detecting Prompt Injection Attacks via Intrinsic LLM Features: Evaluation

 \subsection{Strong Adaptive Attacks}

 We consider strong adaptive attacks to {\name}.
-We assume an attacker has white-box access to the (backend) LLM $f$ used to calculate the residual stream vector for a test prompt and our linear classifier.
+We assume an attacker has white-box access to the backend LLM $f_b$ and the detection LLM $f_d$ used to calculate the residual stream vector for a test prompt and our linear classifier.
 In adaptive attacks, an attacker aims to simultaneously achieve two goals: \emph{stealth} and \emph{effectiveness}.
 The stealth goal is to bypass the detection of {\name}.
 The effectiveness goal is to make the backend LLM output an attacker-desired response to perform an injected task, thereby ensuring the success of attacks.

-\myparatight{Formulating adaptive attacks as an optimization problem} Suppose $p_e$ is an injected prompt for an injected task.
-Moreover, we use $y_e$ to denote the attacker-desired response for the injected task.
-We use $u_t$ to denote a target instruction, and use $x_t$ to denote target data.
+\myparatight{Formulating adaptive attacks as an optimization problem} Suppose $p_e$ is an injected instruction.
+Moreover, we use $y_e$ to denote the attacker-desired response.
+We use $u_t$ to denote a target instruction, and use $x_t$ to denote target data prompt.
 An attacker aims to inject $p_e$ into $x_t$.
-Following existing prompt injection attacks~\cite{perez2022ignore,pi_against_gpt3, rich2023prompt,greshake2023youve,liu2024formalizing,liu2024automatic}, we append $p_e$ to $x_t$ (this makes the attack more effective) and add a separator $o$ between them, i.e., the contaminated prompt is $u_t \oplus x_t \oplus o \oplus p_e$.
+Following existing prompt injection attacks~\cite{perez2022ignore,pi_against_gpt3, rich2023prompt,greshake2023youve,liu2024formalizing,liu2024automatic}, we append $p_e$ to $x_t$ (this makes the attack more effective), i.e., the contaminated data prompt is $ x_t \oplus p_e$.
 We defined two loss terms to quantify the above two goals, respectively.
-To quantify the stealth goal, we define the following loss: $\ell_1 = - \textit{log}(1 - h_c(\mathcal{R}(f, u_t \oplus x_t \oplus o \oplus p_e)))$, where $\mathcal{R}(f, p)$ represents the residual stream vector of the last token in the prompt $p$ from an injection-critical layer of the LLM $f$, and $h_c(p)$ represents the probability that the prompt $p$ is predicted as contaminated by the linear classifier of {\name}.
-This loss is small when the linear classifier predicts the prompt $u_t \oplus x_t \oplus o \oplus p_e$ as clean.
-We use the following loss term to quantify the effectiveness goal: $\ell_2 = \textit{loss}(f(u_t \oplus x_t \oplus o \oplus p_e), y_e)$, where $\textit{loss}$ is a loss function such as cross-entropy loss.
-This loss is small when the LLM $f$ outputs the attacker-desired output $y_e$ for the contaminated prompt $u_t \oplus x_t \oplus o \oplus p_e$.
+To quantify the stealth goal, we define the following loss: $\ell_1 = - \textit{log}(1 - h_c(\mathcal{R}(f_d, x_t \oplus p_e)))$, where $\mathcal{R}(f_d, p)$ represents the residual stream vector of the last token in the prompt $p$ from a selected layer of the detection LLM $f_d$, and $h_c(p)$ represents the probability that the prompt $p$ is predicted as contaminated by the linear classifier of {\name}.
+This loss is small when the linear classifier predicts the prompt $ x_t \oplus p_e$ as clean.
+We use the following loss term to quantify the effectiveness goal: $\ell_2 = \textit{loss}(f_b(u_t \oplus x_t \oplus p_e), y_e)$, where $\textit{loss}$ is a loss function such as cross-entropy loss.
+This loss is small when the LLM $f$ outputs the attacker-desired output $y_e$ for the contaminated prompt $u_t \oplus x_t \oplus p_e$.
 Our final loss function is $\ell_{final} = \ell_1 + \lambda \cdot \ell_2$, where $\lambda$ is a hyperparameter to balance the two loss terms.